ScottWales/spark-vm/README.md

 ## Using the VM

 Vagrant manages the virtual machine, downloading a base image and installing Spark and Jupyter.
-Any files in this directory are available on the virtual macine at `/vagrant`, this is also the default location for Jupyter
+The repository directory is mounted on the virtual machine as a shared directory, and is available at `/vagrant`.
+This is also the default location for Jupyter, so notebooks created on the VM are saved when the VM is shut down.

 ### Start

     vagrant up

-You can then go to http://localhost:8880 on the host machine to access Jupyter, or `vagrant ssh` to log into the VM and run `/opt/spark/bin/pyspark`
+You can then go to `localhost:8880` with a web browser on the host machine to access Jupyter, or `vagrant ssh` to log into the VM and run `/opt/spark/bin/pyspark` (or `spark-shell` for Scala)

 ### Stop